Special Defence Contribution (SDC): A Complete Guide (Updated 2026 Reform)

 For interest payments made in July, the applicable SDC must be paid by the end of August.

-The Special Defence Contribution (SDC) is a key part of Cyprus' tax system, affecting things like dividends, interest, and rental income.
-Figuring out when and how to pay SDC can be tricky, whether you're an individual or a business.
+The Special Defence Contribution (SDC) is a key part of Cyprus' tax system, affecting dividends and interest.
 If you're unsure about your obligations or need help managing your SDC duties, we're here to make it easier for you.

 Reach out to us today, and we'll take care of the paperwork, ensuring you stay compliant with all SDC rules.
 Let us handle the details so you can focus on running your business.